sniklaus/youtube-watchmarker/README.md

 To install the Firefox extension, please see: https://addons.mozilla.org/en-US/firefox/addon/youtube-watchmarker/

-## compile
-You can simply run `python manifest.py` to download all dependencies, like jQuery, to obtain the XPI package.

 ## questions
 <b>Does this work with the old Youtube theme?</b> I am afraid that only the new theme is supported.
 If you do not know which theme you are currently using then it is very likely the new one.